wharris64/microblog/README.md

 # microblog
 The first portion of the flask microblog assesment is a simpled helloworld application.
 When the program is run it will display "Hello World!" on two endpoints, "/" and "/index".
+THe second portion
+of the assesment is aimed at teaching you how to use templates to use templates to easily render html.
+In using templates you are afforded more options, including conditionals and loops in your html.
 Getting started
 To get a copy of this project you must clone the repo by running "git@github.com:wharris64/microblog.git" in your terminal